zeek/spicy/doc/programming/parsing.rst

 Unit Parameters
 ===============

-Unit types can receive parameters upon instantion, which will then be available to any code inside the type's declaration:
+Unit types can receive parameters upon instantiation, which will then be available to any code inside the type's declaration:

 .. spicy-code:: unit-params.spicy